sergiohgp/Happy_Backend/README.md

 # Express API for the Happy App project

-> Connecting people to Ongs in the simplest way
+> Connecting people to Orphanages in the simplest way

 <p align="center">
   <a href="https://www.linkedin.com/in/sergio-hg-pereira/" target="_blank" rel="noopener noreferrer">